Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Experiments

 Looking at model variants, sharing CNN weights or not makes little difference (an encouraging first step towards communication between widely differing agents, that will obviously not be able to share weights).
-On the other hand, data augmentations harm performance.

-However, it turns out that the better performance of the non-augmented models is due to an opaque communication strategy in which the agents are evidently referring to low-level aspects of images (perhaps, specific pixel intensity levels?), and not to the high-level semantic information they contain (ideally, object categories).
+On the other hand, data augmentations apparently harm performance.
+However, it turns out that the better performance of the non-augmented models is due to an opaque communication strategy in which the agents are referring to low-level aspects of images (perhaps, specific pixel intensity levels?), and not to the high-level semantic information they contain (ideally, object categories).

 To show this, we replicated the sanity check from \cite{Bouchacourt:Baroni:2018}.
 We freeze the trained models and let them play the communication game with blobs of Gaussian noise as targets and distractors.
 We use 384 batches of 128 $224$x$224$-sized random images whose pixels are drawn from the standard Gaussian distribution $\mathcal{N}(0,1)$, for a total of $49152$ items (a size comparable to that of ILSVRC-val).
 Results are in the last column of Table \ref{tab:game-accuracy}.

-The game-based models with augmentations and SimCLR fully pass the sanity check, with performance exactly at the $0.8\%$ chance level.
-The \textit{-augmentation} models, on the other hand, are able to use the symbols they learned from sane input to communicate about the Gaussian blobs, showing that they developed a deeply opaque protocol.
+The \textit{+augmentations} models and SimCLR fully pass the sanity check, with performance exactly at the $0.8\%$ chance level.
+The \textit{-augmentation} models, on the other hand, are able to use the symbols they learned from sane input to communicate about the Gaussian blobs, showing that they developed an opaque protocol.
 The \textit{-augmentations +shared} model, in particular, is hardly affected by the switch to noise data.
-This is the closest setup to previous emergent communication studies, in which no data augmentation is applied and the agents share the same pre-trained CNN.
-It is no surprise, then, that protocol interpretability results are often mixed.